techiemow/backend/Readme.md

 --------------------------------
 ![](./assests/attendance.png)

-- Here in the attended column of the table you can see its values as **1** which represents that the user has attended the class for that specific topics and vice versa **0** for not attended the class.
+- Here in the attended column of the table you can see its values as **1** which represents that the user has attended the class for that specific topics and vice versa for **0** which means not attended the class.
 ----------------------------------------------------------------

 Company Drives